CanonicalLtd/maas-docs/en/contributing-git.md

 git commit -m "my commit message which says something useful"
 ```

-6. Check that the changes you have made make sense!
-You can build a local
-   version of the docs (` make && make serve`) to check it renders
-   properly.
+6. Verify the HTML by building the docs locally.
+See
+   [Build the docs][contributing-build].

 7. *Push* the branch to your fork on GitHub: